Softskilz/First-Home-Page--Skilz-Def/README.md

 # First-Home-Page--Skilz-Def
-HTML page and for the holding page for the first interaction
+HTML page and for the holding page for the first iteration of the front page.